Featured Artist: Sameer Farooq

 May 16 – May 27, 2016

-was the second in the Creative Campaigning: Performance as Resistance series, a collaboration with the York Federation of Students (YFS) and advocacy student groups to further articulate their vision of an active campus.
+Behind the Eyes was the second in the Creative Campaigning: Performance as Resistance series, a collaboration with the York Federation of Students (YFS) and advocacy student groups to further articulate their vision of an active campus.
 Working towards a large performative piece, student leaders learned how to collectively identify issues and understand how art can play a central role in activist strategies.
 Through working with contemporary artists and using contemporary art practices, the program strove to activate participation campus-wide on sociopolitical issues, educational concerns, and the promotion of equality.
 Taking a hybrid approach to knowledge production and socially engaged practice, the work spanned over the course of the school year from research to execution.
 The performances took multiple forms, including theatrical performances, photography, film, publications, workshops, academic lectures, and discursive events.

 Behind the Eyes is an experiment that retrieves images from the depths of the brain in a series of live Vision & Image Streaming exercises.
 We asked students: what do you see when you close your eyes?
 What images flicker behind your eyelids?
 We filter, internalize, and construct a vast amount of images at rapid rates each day.
 Today, as we grapple with a constant flood of information, attempts to calm the brain and construct our own images are a challenge.
 Sameer Farooq embarked on a quest to locate those images and bring them forward: to externalize the internal images.
 In collaboration with multiple student advocacy groups and associations, Farooq asked participants to see with eyes closed, unlocking a library of images from the collective minds of York students.
 Turning the focus inwards to reveal the prophetic power of an image, his research-as-performance work examined the individual as a moving archive.
 Through meditation, intuition training, and guided visioning exercises, students visited their inner image stream and examined the cultural, historical, and social geographies through an atlas (or encyclopedia) of images.